kylawl/git-giant/README.md

 - ssh (sftp) support
 - Trim internal store after a pushing to a primary store
 - If you download a git archive from github, you'll only have the proxy files instead of the actual binary data.
 Add support for sucking down data from proxy files only without a git repo.
-- If you perform `git clone` rather than a `git bifrost clone`, you're hooped and you'll have to start over.
+- If you perform `git clone` rather than a `git giant clone`, you're hooped and you'll have to start over.
 This kind of sucks.
 - Add support for optionally compressing files before uploading to store